hphelion/documentation/cli.windows.reference.md

 ### Syntax###
 remove-floatingip

 remove-floatingip -id -all

 ###Options###
 **id**

-: Identifies the Floating IP address
+: Identifies the Floating IP address to remove.

 **all**